How to Buy IAG Stock in 2021

 What Kinds of Investors Should Include IAG in Their Portfolios?

-Investors who should include IAG in their portfolio must be prepared to take in the uncertainty caused by the present health crisis.
+Investors considering adding IAG to their portfolio must be prepared to take in the uncertainty caused by the present health crisis.
 IAG is still a great business with many profitable subsidiaries under its belt.
 However, it needs to survive this present obstacle for investors to see their investment pay off.
-If the whole situation does turn brighter, its current price offers enormous growth once the stock starts taking off.
+If the situation does turn brighter, the IAG share price may offer enormous growth once the stock starts taking off.

 How Much Should I Invest in IAG

-Now that you have a good idea about IAG as a company and its investment growth potential, you'll be able to decide how much of your funds is best exposed in the stock.
-Of course, this decision is entirely based on your preference.
+Now that you have a good idea about IAG as a company and its investment growth potential, you'll be able to decide how much of your funds should be invested in it.
+Of course, this decision is entirely based on your preference, objectives, and investment strategy.

 How to Buy Shares in IAG Stock?